23rd Week of Sound, January 23, 2026, Voice and AI: from usurpation to substitution?

 75007 – Paris

-As we enter a society of verisimilitude, synthetic voices and neural models make the false almost indistinguishable from the true.
+As we enter a society of verisimilitude, synthetic voices and neural models make the fake almost indistinguishable from the real.
 Driven by new digital uses, mobility, the explosion of podcasts and the rise of text-to-speech, audio is experiencing unprecedented growth and becoming a global information vector, sometimes essential in countries with poor access to the written word.

 Faced with these crucial challenges, it is becoming essential to establish an ethical and regulatory framework.
 Several international institutions have already begun this process, but collective vigilance remains essential to ensure that technological progress remains at the service of human beings.

-The resolution “Artificial intelligence and voice identity theft”, supported by UNESCO’s Sound Week with several international delegations, is part of this process, establishing an inventory of the current situation, a technical and legal analysis, followed by concrete proposals based on expert debates.
+The resolution “Artificial intelligence and voice identity theft”, supported by UNESCO’s Sound Week with several international delegations, is part of this process, establishing an inventory, a technical and legal analysis, followed by concrete proposals based on expert debate.

 With this in mind, three debates will be organized in 2026: the first on the general state of play, the second on legal solutions, and the third on technological solutions.